Skip to main content

 News and insights

-Recommendations about add-on reimbursement for medical devices in France in December 2023
+September 2025 recommendations about add-on reimbursement for medical devices in France

-The French National Authority for Health (HAS) released new recommendations about add-on reimbursement of medical devices and medical aids from the meetings of the National Commission for Evaluation of Medical Devices and Health Technologies (CNEDiMTS) in December 2023.
-Nine recommendations were published in relation to the registration of medical devices in the List of reimbursable products and services (LPPR).
-Opinions concern cardiovascular, peripheral vascular, and ophthalmological devices, as well as medical aids.
+The French National Authority for Health (HAS) released new recommendations on the registration of medical devices and medical aids in the List of Reimbursable Products and Services (LPPR) following the September 2025 meetings of the National Commission for the Evaluation of Medical Devices and Health Technologies (CNEDiMTS).
+Four favourable opinions were issued concerning add-on reimbursement for medical devices in the cardiovascular, peripheral vascular, interventional radiology, and spine fields.

 Get in touch